Grumman LLV: Commercial version

 Grumman also planned to market a commercial variant of the LLV with right-hand drive as the CLLV through Chevrolet.
 The CLLV was essentially the same as the LLV, with the same chassis, built by GM at Moraine Assembly using S-10 components, driven by the 2.5L Iron Duke through a 3-speed automatic transmission and a 7-5/8" positraction rear differential with 3.42:1 final drive ratio.
 The CLLV was rated to carry a payload of 1400 lb, including the driver, and could accommodate up to 121 ft3 of cargo.

 Electric versions

 Ten LLVs were converted in 1995, 1997, and 1999 for a pilot program, adding a battery electric drivetrain developed by GM Hughes and U.S. Electricar.
 They used lead-acid battery chemistry.
-The resulting Electric Long Life Vehicles (ELLVs) were deployed to post offices in Harbor City, California near Los Angeles, Merrifield, Virginia, and Westminster, California.
+The resulting Electric Long Life Vehicles (ELLVs) were deployed to post offices in Harbor City, California (in Los Angeles); Westminster, California; and Merrifield, Virginia.
 When GM canceled its electric vehicle program, the vehicles were taken out of service at the end of 2000.